Spotibulb/CuratorX/README.md

 # CuratorX
-App to curate your song of the day.
+An application to give you what Spotify can't - your daily song, aka Discover Daily.